drwetter/testssl.sh/Readme.md

 * debug file handling (ongoing)
 * BEAST (works, need some polishing for the output)

 Contributions, feedback, also bug reports are welcome.
+For contributions please note: One patch per feature -- bug fix/improvement.